March 2, 2021

 When you decide to form a new healthcare practice, you will likely consider some factors involved in buying an existing practice.
 However, there may be slight differences in your considerations.
 For example, will you buy a property and build, buy an existing building, or lease commercial space?
 These all necessitate an attorney to draft any agreements as to the purchase or lease of the real estate.

-A major decision in forming a new practice includes picking your organizational structure or what type of business entity you’d like to open.
-The business structure will affect your taxes as well as your personal liabilities for debts.
+A significant decision in forming a new practice includes picking your organizational structure or what type of business entity you’d like to open.
+The business structure will affect your taxes and your liabilities for debts.

-Many professionals like doctors, dentists, and veterinarians choose to form a professional corporation.
-In a professional corporation, the owners perform services as employees of the business.
-One important note regarding the corporation is that the name of the business must include the words “Professional Corporation” or “P.C.”
+Many professionals like doctors, dentists, and veterinarians form a professional corporations.
+In an experienced corporation, the owners perform services as business employees.
+One important note regarding the corporation is that the business’s name must include the words “Professional Corporation” or “P.C.”
 Professionals may also choose to open a professional limited liability company which may protect the members from personal liability claims for financial debts.
-If you choose to open your practice under this structure, the name should include “Professional Liability Company” or PLLC.”
+If you decide to open your practice under this structure, the name should include “Professional Liability Company” or PLLC.”